The RA-47X high-speed linear actuator provides reliable control to the new propulsion system by South African manufacturer Caudwell Marine

 In this case, we worked virtually, yet closely, with the engineers of Caudwell Marine by defining the different standards that the actuator solution had to meet, and we established a Gantt Chart to get the project under control with its relevant milestones.

 After making sure everyone understood all the requirements, we performed several calculations to define the appropriate permanent magnetic motor.
 Once the motor was chosen and tested, we designed the different components and their connections.
 We integrated controls, wiring, PCB transmission, and other technical parts.
 Once that was done, we assembled some units, checked tolerance, and performed tests on functionality, load, temperature, EMCs, and fatigue.

 “I must inform you that myself and the team are very excited regarding the final solution you are providing.
 We are very impressed”

 Jean Pierre Jacobs

-Normally each test shows defects or possible improvements that lead to further optimization of the design.
-After rigorous testing, the design was modified and we entered into a new iteration cycle with an improved prototype that was tested again.
+Tests show defects or possible improvements that lead to further optimization of the design.
+In the case of the project for Cadwell Marine, rigorous testing lead to the modification of the actuator’s design, and we entered into a new iteration cycle with an improved prototype that was tested again.
 When all the testing results were satisfactory, the final prototype took form.